rwmichaels/SBS_DAQ/README.md

 The intention is to have ONE readout list used by all crates.
 The readout list automatically senses what modules there are and what kinds of modules.
 At the moment the rules are:

-1. Need >= 3 modules of each type (ADC1881 or TDC1877)
+Rule 1.
+Need >= 3 modules of each type (ADC1881 or TDC1877)
 (if you want only 1 module you should do something else, maybe I add this situation later).

-And, 2.
+Rule 2.
 The modules of each type should be put in a block with no gap in the slot number.
 E.g. slots 4,5,6,7 and not 4,5,7.
 However, there can be a gap between the block of ADCs and the block of TDCs.